dervishe-/f-droid-web/README.md

 * It is HTML5 and CSS3 valid (with semantic markup).

-* It pass the Functional Accessibility test: http://fae20.cita.illinois.edu/summary/149a3c187a7187cd/rc/ (1 alert)

-* It is WCAG 2.0 (Level AA) compliant

-* It pass the WAVE test: http://wave.webaim.org/report#/https://repos.debrouillonet.org/ (1 alert)

 * Actually, you can browse by apps, by licenses or by categories.

 * To add a translation, simply add a code_lang.php wich must be a copy of one other language file in ./lang directory